Source: Wikipedia

 Like other surfperch, the fish is viviparous, giving birth to life offspring.
 They mature at around 2 years of age, usually being around 22–25 cm (8.7–9.8 in).[6]

-[edit]The striped surfperch ranges from near Punta Baja, Central Baja California, to Wrangrell, Southeastern Alaska.
+[edit]The striped surfperch is found from Punta Baja, Central Baja California, to Wrangrell, Southeastern Alaska.

 Diet